Finnair WiFi - What Is It Suitable for?

 This page contains affiliate links.
 Clicking them is free but we may receive a small commission.
-Please check out our advertising policy to understand how the links have been chosen.
+Please read our advertising policy to understand how the partners have been chosen.

 Finnair's Aircraft with WiFi

-On European flights, the internet connection is free of charge in the business class and also for Finnair Plus Gold and Platinum members.
-However, you can use free internet only for 30 minutes which is obviously a very short time.
+On European flights, internet connection is free of charge in business class and also for Finnair Plus Gold and Platinum members.
+However, you can use free internet only for 30 minutes which is a very short time.
 Only Finnair Plus Platinum Lumo members get free WiFi for the whole duration of the flight.

-The Price of WiFi on European Routes
+WiFi Price on European Routes

-- Stream connection: 12,95 euros
+- Stream connection: 14,95 euros

 - Browse connection: 6,95 euros